Death of Elizabeth Shin

 Elizabeth H. Shin (September 26, 1980 – April 14, 2000) was a Massachusetts Institute of Technology (MIT) student who died from burns inflicted by a fire in her dormitory room.
 Her death led to a lawsuit against MIT and controversy as to whether MIT paid adequate attention to its students' mental and emotional health, and whether its suicide rate was abnormally high.
-Although her death was first thought to be a suicide, both MIT and her parents stipulated that it may have been an accident in the subsequent amicable settlement between MIT and the Shins.
+Although her death was first thought to be a suicide, both MIT and her parents stipulated that it may have been an accident in the subsequent amicable settlement between MIT and the Shin family.

 Background

-Shin was raised in Livingston, New Jersey as the eldest daughter to Korean parents Kisuk (née Pak) and Cho Hyun Shin.
+Shin was born on September 26, 1980.
+She was the eldest daughter to Korean parents Kisuk (née Pak) and Cho Hyun Shin, and was raised in Livingston, New Jersey.
 She was the salutatorian of her graduating class at West Orange High School.
 Shin began attending MIT as a biology major in September 1998 and resided at the on-campus Random Hall dormitory.

 MIT had experienced nine suicides since 1990, provoking controversy as to whether MIT's suicide rate was abnormally high.

 Shin had regularly used the services of MIT's Counseling and Support Services (CSS) since March 1999, after breaking up with a boyfriend.
 CSS later said that Shin admitted to habitual cutting since high school and noted that her symptoms were consistent with "passive suicidal ideation".
 On March 29, 2000, a new psychiatrist diagnosed her with borderline personality disorder and major depressive disorder; Shin would enter another "severe" depressive episode the next day, for which the psychiatrist increased her Celexa prescription.
 Shin asked to be excused for an exam on April 3 and on the evening of April 8, a student reported MIT police after Shin had talked about killing herself with a knife, though she was returned to her dorm within the hour as staff found that Shin was "not acutely suicidal".